AayushGupta69/Notepad/README.md

     • Edit menu options for copying, cutting, pasting, undoing, and redoing text operations.
     • Font dialog for selecting different font settings.
     • Formatting buttons for applying bold, italic, and underline styles to the selected text.
-    • "About Me" button that displays the developer's resume information in a dialog box.
+    • "About Me" button that displays my resume in a dialog box.